 At Perimeter College, the Dental Hygiene community of students come from a wide range of cultures and languages.
 This diversity is among our greatest attributes.

-Prevention and treatment of oral disease are recognized as important factors in a patient’s overall health and wellbeing.
+Prevention and treatment of oral disease are recognized as important factors in a patient’s overall health and well-being.
 A dental hygienist is a licensed member of a dental health team, providing educational, clinical and therapeutic services to patients.
-Care provided by the dental hygienist includes collection and assessment of data, planning and implementation of care and evaluation of the results of treatment.
+Care provided by the dental hygienist includes collection and assessment of data, planning and implementation of care and evaluation of treatment results.